A group of young people in lab coats

 What does the programme entail?

-• A springboard meeting between the German and UK collaborating team members, designed to:
+• A Springboard meeting (compulsory element) between the German and UK collaborating team members, designed to:

-• Be a springboard for joint applications to large national, European or international funding organisations
+- prepare applications to large national, European or international funds

-• An online communication skills training for the early career researchers who are part of the team;
+• An online communication skills training (optional element ) for the early career researchers who are part of the team;

-• Research placements in the partner’s lab for PhDs and postdocs involved in the programme.
+• Research placements (optional element) in the partner’s lab or team for PhDs and postdocs involved in the programme.

 What will be funded?

-• Travel and subsistence during a two-day springboard meeting for all team members (up to 10 people)
+• Travel, accommodation and meals during a two-day springboard meeting for all team members (up to 10 people for 2 nights maximum)

-• Travel and accommodation for up to 2 German and 2 UK early career researchers (PhDs or postdocs) for specific lab placements (for up to one week).
+• Travel and accommodation for up to 2 German and 2 UK early career researchers (PhDs or postdocs) for specific research placements (for up to one week).

 • Participation in communication skills training modules for early career researchers involved in the project